jaapvandenhandel/AgOpenGPS_Boards/Book/starters-guide/what-to-buy/README.md

-Something else in here, new folder structure
+Something else in here, new folder structure, edited from VS code